errskipower/kneadylola/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==
+= 6.0.3 =
+Update to prevent incorrect automatic updates from causing a fatal error

+= 6.0.2 =
+Update to prevent a PHP notice from showing up

+= 6.0.1 =
+Update to prevent a PHP notice from showing up

+= 6.0.0 =
+Various fixes and improvements with a brand new recipe template

 = 5.11.1 =
 Update to prevent a PHP notice from showing up